sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting.md

         float operator[](std::size_t index) const {
             // Temporarily cast away the const qualifier to avoid duplicating logic
-            // This is safe because the non-const Vector3::operator[] does not modify the value return const_cast<Vector3*>(this)->operator[](index);
+            // Safe as non-const Vector3::operator[] does not modify the value return const_cast<Vector3*>(this)->operator[](index);
         }